jamiehdev/commit-wizard/README.md

 <details>
 <summary><strong>how accurate are the generated commit messages?</strong></summary>

-> commit wizard analyses your code changes semantically, detecting file types, change patterns, and the intent behind modifications. the ai generates contextual, meaningful commit messages that accurately reflect what actually changed.
+> commit wizard v1.1.0 brings significant accuracy improvements with intelligent pattern detection across 15+ change types, context-aware diff analysis that sends actual code content to ai (not just summaries), and smart filtering that excludes noise whilst preserving meaningful changes. the ai now sees exactly what you changed, leading to specific, descriptive commit messages.

 </details>